yashrajjain726/Device-Compatibility-Web-Application/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/yashrajjain726/Device-Compatibility-Web-Application/issues).
-You can also take a look at the our project and PR us .[PR Url](https://github.com/yashrajjain726/Device-Compatibility-Web-Application/pulls).
+You can also take a look at the our project and PR us .[Click to raise PR](https://github.com/yashrajjain726/Device-Compatibility-Web-Application/pulls).

 ## Show your support